 Hypothesis testing the difference between two population proportions

-We sometimes sample from two independent populations to estimate the proportion of their favourable outcomes.
 Let $n_1$ and $n_2$ be the random samples from two independent distributions.
 Let $Y_1$ and $Y_2$ be their respective favourable outcomes.
 From this we compute the proportions \(\small{p_{s1} = \dfrac{Y_1}{n_1} }\) and \(\small{p_{s2} = \dfrac{Y_2}{n_2} }\) of the favourable outcomes.
 If $p_1$ and $p_2$ are the proportions of favourable outcomes in the two populatons respectively, we can test the equlity of the parent population proportions using a test statistic created out of observed proportions.
 Here, we distinguish between two cases : one in which the sample sizes $n_1$ and $n_2$ are large, and the second case in which the samples sizes are small.

 Z test for two proportions - when sample sizes are large

-If $p_1$ and $p_2$ are the proportions of favourable outcomes in the two populatons respectively, the distribution of the difference in population proportions is given by,
+If $p_1$ and $p_2$ are the proportions of favourable outcomes in the two populatons respectively,

 \(\small{ \dfrac{\dfrac{Y_1}{n_1}- \dfrac{Y_2}{n_2}~-~(p_1-p_2)}{\sqrt{\dfrac{p_1(1-p_1)}{n_1} + \dfrac{p_2(1-p_2)}{n_2} } }~~~~~ }\) approximately will be \(\small{N(0,1)}\).